Chicks & Ducklings

 Interac Email Transfers to info@wildacres.ca

-Payments for Pick-Up Orders can be made by:
+Payments for pick-up orders can be made by:

 Cash at the gate

-Interac Email Transfers prior to pick up.
+Interac Email Transfers before pick up.

 Sorry, No Personal Cheques, PayPal or Visa